nominal88/sl7_rpms/README.md

-# sl7_rpms
+# Scientific Linux 7.7 My RPM Builds
-Scientific Linux 7.7 My RPM Builds
+This repository will contains mine RPM Builds for Scientific Linux 7.7.